-DEAP has maintained at 96% Attendance Rate for the 2019-2020 school year.
-However, DEAP reported that roughly 7% of our students were identified as habitually truant.
-DEAP's Attendance Policy aligned with Compulsory Attedance Rule and communicated attendance concerns after the 3rd, 5th and 7th absence.
+DEAP has maintained at 96% Attendance Rate for the 2020-2021 school year.
+However, DEAP reported that roughly 30% of our students were identified as habitually truant.
+DEAP's Attendance Policy aligned with Compulsory Attendance Rule and communicated attendance concerns after the 3rd, 5th and 7th absence.
 Identified students were placed on an Attendance contract that was completed with the family, student and DEAP staff.
 Each contract proved to be an effective way to address truancy.
+However, many challenges related to attendance and learning engagement existed due to internet/connectivity issues and struggles with online learning expectations.

 DEAP has hired a Student-Family Liaison to help bridge the needs of families with the demands of school.
 The Liaison works in collaboration with families and school leadership to track attendance and identify interventions to improve attendance.
+In addition, DEAP provided office hours to all students that struggled with attendance due to connectivity as well as live and recorded courses for student to engage in learning through both preference and need.